nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 #### Medication search date ####

-The `medicationSearchDate` identifies the start date of the requested medications search period.
-An end date cannot be requested by a consumer.
-The end date is defined as any date recorded ( `effectiveStartDate` or `effectiveEndDate`) that is greater than the current date (thereby including medications prescribed in the future).
+The `medicationSearchFromDate` identifies the start date of the requested medications search period.
+An end date cannot be requested by a consumer, so that all searches go to the end of the patient's record.

 The scenarios below represent how a selection of acute and repeat medications are returned based on the search date in the request.
 Each scenario has a different search date.
 Medications that have been greyed out are not returned in the response.